Research Synthesis

 Gaps: GSISG’s exact M365 licensing tier is unknown (determines if Entra ID P1 is already included).
 PA-2020 subscription status is unconfirmed.
 Current cyber insurance policy exclusions are unknown.
 NetBird enterprise license pricing is not public.

 - Self-hosted NetBird is NOT feature-equivalent to the cloud version.
-Eight specific capabilities are lost:
+Eight specific capabilities are unavailable:

 - IdP-Sync (background provisioning) — cloud Team+ only.
 Self-hosted uses JWT group sync at login.